 We provide all check in information once your booking is confirmed.

-If you arrive after hours and the front door does not open automatically, please ring the door bell and the duty resident will come to check you in.
+If you arrive after hours and the front door does not open automatically, please ring the intercom (left-hand side wall), wait for the Duty Resident to talk with you and they will come to check you in.

 Can I leave my luggage somewhere if my room is not ready?

 Yes, we have a secure storage place for your luggage.